dannyow/Puzzland/README.md

 ## Puzzland for Amiga

-Welcome to the source code repository for **Puzzland**, a classic puzzle game originally developed for the Amiga platform.
-This repository contains the source code and disk image for Puzzland, a game I created during my early days as a programmer.
+This repository contains the source code and disk image for **[Puzzland](https://amiga.abime.net/games/view/puzzland)**, a game I created on my Amiga during my early days as a programmer.

 ### About the Game